-Feast of St Pelagia the Righteous of Tinos
+Feast of St Dionysios the Areopagite

 WHAT HATH the Ethics of Elfland to do with The Pen, the Pipe & the Pint?
 In other words, how can I justify organizing a festival that presents lectures on the virtuous life, organizes a seminar on smoking a tobacco pipe, and offers complementary beer-tastings from local brewers?
 Let me defend myself by appealing to two of my personal heroes.

 Hans Urs von Balthasar, a twentieth-century Catholic theologian who was recently presented at the Hall of Men by our friend Nick Pohlenz, once described himself as a “kneeling theologian.”
 That self-characterization would rank high in the books of the fourth-century desert father Evagrius Ponticus.
 For it is Evagrius who famously defined the true theologian as one who truly prays.
 It also makes von Balthasar rank high in my books.

 Von Balthasar penned an important little book in 1972 titled Truth Is Symphonic.
 In the prologue, he says God performs a symphony in His revelation: “The polyphonous orchestra of Creation . . . performs God’s symphony under the Son’s direction.”
 He goes on to note that the unity of the composition comes from God, that the world is and always will be pluralist, and that it will be increasingly so.
 Why an increasingly pluralist world?
 According to von Balthasar, “the purpose of its pluralism is this: not to refuse to enter into the unity that lies in God and is imparted by Him, but symphonically to get in tune with one another and give allegiance to the transcendent unity.”